sketchbuch/review-tuxedo-pulse-15-gen1/README.md

 - Verdun
 - Pathfinder - Kingmaker

 Some were playable but mentioned that my GPU was not up to spec...
-I played aynway:
+I played anyway:
 - Tannenberg (Verdun 2)

 Still to try: